plus3it/spel/README.md

 ## Testing With AMIgen

-The spel automation leverages the AMIgen7 project as a build-helper for creation of Amazon Machine Images.
-Due to the closely-coupled nature of the two projects, it's recommended that any changes made to AMIgen7 be tested with spel prior to merging changes to the AMIgen master branch.
+The spel automation leverages the AMIgen7 and AMIgen8 projects as a build-helpers for creation of EL7 and EL8 Amazon Machine Images, respectively.
+Due to the closely-coupled nature of the two projects, it's recommended that any changes made to AMIgen7 or AMIgen8 be tested with spel prior to merging changes to either project's master branch.

+To facilitate this testing, the runtime-variables:

+- `amigen7_source_branch`
+- `amigen7_source_url`
+- `amigen8_source_branch`
+- `amigen8_source_url`

-To facilitate this testing, the runtime-variable `amigen7_source_branch` was added to spel.
-Using this runtime-variable, in combination with the `amigen7_source_url` runtime-variable, allows one to point spel to a fork/branch of AMIgen7 during a integration-test build.
-To test, update your `packer` invocation by adding elements
+Were added to spel.
+Using these runtime-variables, allows one to point spel to a fork/branch of AMIgen7 or AMIgen8 during a integration-test build.
+To test, update your `packer` invocation by adding elements like:
-like:

 ```bash
 packer build \